AlibabaCloudDocs/backbonenet/intl.en-US/Product Pricing/Billing instructions.md

 Each bandwidth package is billed based on the bandwidth, and the bandwidth costs of different interconnection areas are different.

+-   Billing item: Bandwidth, the minimum bandwidth is 2 Mpbs
 -   Billing method: Subscription
 -   Billing cycle: per month

 ## Bandwidth package type {#section_lwt_sgb_tdb .section}